mgao6767/mingze-gao/docs/posts/estimate-organization-capital/index.md

 signoff;
 ```

-> If you use this code above, please consider citing the following article for which it was written:
+Lastly, if you use this code above, please consider citing the following article for which it was written.

-> - Gao, M. Leung, H. and Qiu, B. (2021).
+> Gao, M. Leung, H. and Qiu, B. (2021).
 Organization Capital and Executive Performance Incentives, *Journal of Banking & Finance*, 123, 106017.